Traffic Engineering

-The Traffic Engineering Section of the Public Works Department facilitates the safe and efficient movement of traffic within the city by applying state-of-the-art traffic and transportation engineering technology and methods.
+The Traffic Engineering Division of the Public Works Department facilitates the safe and efficient movement of traffic including pedestrians and bicyclists within the city by applying state-of-the-art traffic and transportation engineering technology and methods.

 We strive to optimize the traffic flow on arterial streets; enhance roadway, neighborhood and school zone safety; and improve traffic management citywide.